heptarch/heptarch.github.io/drafts/demon.md

 Pneumatic Despatch Company the extravagant sum of £200,000 to build an underground distribution system for London’s mail.
-It is to consist of tubes laid with narrow-gauge rail, cleared of air by 20-foot wide iron turbines driven by the steaming, lopsided hammer of a Cornish engine.
+It is to consist of tubes laid with narrow-gauge rail, the air sucked out by spinning iron turbines, 20 feet wide and driven by the Hephaestian piston of a Cornish engine.
 Mail capsules will be loaded up and shot through the near-empty tubes, propelled only by the inrushing atmosphere.
 Construction commences in 1863 with a successful trial between Euston Square and the North